pffy/seal-chop-image-api/README.md

 **This is the default seal chop image.** It appears when you type the base URL with no custom settings.

+THe dimensions of image are 1000 x 1000 pixels.
+The images in this tutorial have been resized for your convenience.

 You can make a custom chop by adding parameters to the base seal chop image URL.

 For example, you can change the Chinese name by simply setting the `x` parameter as follows: